Edmund Kayser

-Pastor Edmund Kayser of St. James' Evangelical Lutheran Church in Tolleston, Indiana, was assassinated on August 25, 1916, for his pro-German views during World War I.
+Edmund Kayser (1875 – 25 August 1916) was the pastor of St. James' Evangelical Lutheran Church in Tolleston, Indiana, who was assassinated on August 25, 1916, for his pro-German views during World War I.

 Background

 World War I had started on July 28, 1914, when the Austro-Hungarian Empire declared war on Serbia.
 By 1916, nearly all of the European nations and empires had entered the war.
-The United States maintained its neutrality, and some of its sizeable German population supported Imperial Germany and its Axis of Central Powers that was fighting the Entente Powers.
+The United States maintained its neutrality, and some of its sizeable German population supported Imperial Germany and the Central Powers.
 In the 1910 census there were 2.3 million German-born immigrants living in the United States and 550 German newspapers in the country.
-The large number of German-Americans was also a factor in keeping America out of World War I until the fighting had been going on for three years.
+The large number of German-Americans was also a factor in keeping the U.S. out of World War I until the fighting had been going on for three years.